DCC-EX/mkdocs-test/docs/contributing/99-release-checklist.md

 ## Menu and Page Structure

 - [ ] All hardware pages should "next" onto the EX-Installer EX-CommandStation configuration instructions, maybe nav plugin extension, maybe JS
+- [ ] If DIY on tap nav menu, RTR must be their too, choose:

-- [ ] Relocate Self Build from a top level nav bar item
+    - [ ] Both DIY and RTR on nav menu
+    - [ ] Move both under products menu

 - [ ] Redirects for key items from the previous site, and QR codes on hardware devices

     - [x] EX-CSB1 QR code